Poached Pheasant with Celery

 Celery has a wonderful affinity with poultry and game and the two have often appeared together in English recipes over the centuries.

 This recipe is what I would call old-fashioned comfort food.
 It has the purest of flavours, as the juices from the pheasant and celery combine to make a wonderful, light creamy sauce.

-This recipe is taken from Delia Smith’s Winter Collection.
+This recipe is from Delia's Winter Collection.
 Serves 2

 First of all, remove any tough outer stems of the celery and trim the root minimally but leave most of the base on.